vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/addons-and-settings/addons-and-settings.md

-Each Cloud Containers cluster is already pre-configured for your convenience.
+Each Kubernetes cluster in the Managed Containers service is already pre-configured for your convenience.
 This section describes the settings used in the cluster, as well as add-ons that can be installed in the cluster.